realiii/pygeopkg/README.md

 # pygeopkg

+*Refer to [fudgeo](https://pypi.org/project/fudgeo/) for modernized GeoPackage capabilities, this package not actively maintained*

 **pygeopkg** is a Python compatible library that allows for the creation and population of (*write-to*) an OGC GeoPackage database, including creating features within this resource.
-GeoPackages can be opened and viewed software solutions built for viewing and analyzing spatial data, including ArcGIS and QGIS.

-For more details on OGC GeoPackages, please see the [OGC web page](http://www.geopackage.org/).

 ## Installation